vistec-AI/thai2transformers/docs/train_tokenizer.md

 a) Syllable-level and word-level tokenizer (`newmm`, `syllable`, `fake_sefr_cut`)

-The following command can be used to train a tokenizer.
-Append `--help` after the `train_tokenizer.py` to get more information.
+The following command can be used to train a tokenizer (Append `--help` after the `run_mlm.py` to get more information).

 ```bash
 python3 train_tokenizer.py \